Alibi Game Guide

 Welcome, Inspector.

 A new case file lands every midnight Eastern.
-A death overnight at a country house, a small cast of suspects, a few pieces of evidence, a handful of rooms — and the statements the household gave the constable the night before.
-Every word of those statements is true.
+A death overnight at a country house, a small cast of suspects, a few pieces of evidence, a handful of rooms — same count on each side, so every room ends up with exactly one suspect and exactly one piece of evidence.
+Every word of the household's statements is true.
 Read the rail, place each suspect and every piece of evidence back where they belong, confirm the ones you're certain of.

 Alibi rewards deduction.
 Staging chips in rooms is free — it lets you try ideas without risk.
 Confirm when the statements point one way, and at the close the room with the killer and the weapon marks itself as the crime scene.